- Cliffs of Moher

 Embark on a memorable ferry ride across the wide River Shannon Estuary.
 View the Cliffs of Moher, soaring 700 feet (200m) above the churning Atlantic swells.
 Walk along the top of the cliffs where on a clear day you can get great views of Galway Bay and the Aran Islands.
 Immerse yourself in farm life and watch a farmer demonstrate how his trained dogs herd mountain sheep.
 Head to Galway for a panoramic city tour.

 Day 7: ARAN ISLANDS EXCURSION & PRE-HISTORIC DUN AENGUS FORT

 Set out across the Galway Bay for Inis Mor, the largest of the three Aran Islands.
 These rocky islands are renowned for the hardy islanders who maintain traditional fishing and farming methods.
 Head to Dun Aengus, a huge pre-historic fortress perched on sheer cliffs, which fall away to the Atlantic Ocean below.
 Explore Kilronan, the main town, and enjoy a casual lunch before returning to the mainland by ferry.

 Day 8: CLONMACNOISE MONASTIC SITE & ABBEY TAVERN

 Visit Clonmacnoise, a monastic settlement founded in 545 AD and set on the banks of the River Shannon.
 Marvel at elaborate high Celtic crosses decorated with biblical scenes, walk around the many church ruins and two round towers.
-Head to nearby Athlone and stop at Sean’s Bar.
-This pub has a documented history going right back to 900 AD.
-During renovations in 1970, ancient walls and old coins dating back centuries were discovered.
+Head to nearby Athlone and stop at Sean’s Bar, a pub with a documented history going back to 900 AD.
 In the evening, head to Dublin’s Abbey Tavern for an Irish dinner and lively show.

 Your tour ends after breakfast.